-Figure S1.
+Fig. A in S1 File.
 Comparison of HCA performed on HD and low-res IR images.
 A secondary follicle in a healthy lymph node was imaged with an HD FT-IR instrument, (a), and a conventional system, (b).
 Corresponding HCA results with 10 classes are shown in, (c) and (d), respectively.
 IR images are of 2900 cm-1 band intensity as indicated by the bar, and the solid bar is 200 microns.

-A comparison between Hierarchical Cluster Analysis (HCA) performed on HD and conventional IR images (Figure S1c and S1d, respectively) demonstrates that the larger scale features such as the outer fibrous capsule (grey), the naïve B cell mantle (blue), and the location of the germinal center (region inside of blue ring) are distinguished in both cases, albeit with the expected increase in spatial quality in HD images.
+A comparison between Hierarchical Cluster Analysis (HCA) performed on HD and conventional IR images (Fig. Ac and Fig. Ad, respectively) demonstrates that the larger scale features such as the outer fibrous capsule (grey), the naïve B cell mantle (blue), and the location of the germinal center (region inside of blue ring) are distinguished in both cases, albeit with the expected increase in spatial quality in HD images.
 However, in the more heterogeneous regions of the tissue, the smaller image pixel size appears to actually hinder cellular assessment with most of the neighboring pixels assigned to different classes.
 This creates the “grainy” appearance of the HCA from the HD data, which is not present in the conventional IR dataset.
-Since the SNR of spectra from both conventional and HD instrumentation is nearly the same (see Figure 1 d and e), we hypothesized that the source of this confounding result with HCA likely rests in the small pixel size.
+Since the SNR of spectra from both conventional and HD instrumentation is nearly the same (see Fig. 1 d and e), we hypothesized that the source of this confounding result with HCA likely rests in the small pixel size.
 While the effect of large pixels has previously been examined[32], the effects of a sub-cellular pixel size on tissue recognition has not been reported.
-To investigate the performance of HCA at different pixel sizes, an HD IR image with two secondary follicles was down-sampled by averaging the neighboring pixels and then subjected to HCA – the results of which are shown in Figure S2.
-While tissue can be segmented at each effective pixel size, the hazards of using HCA in the particular case of HD pixels can be seen in Figure 2f.
+To investigate the performance of HCA at different pixel sizes, an HD IR image with two secondary follicles was down-sampled by averaging the neighboring pixels and then subjected to HCA – the results of which are shown in Fig. B in S1 File.
+While tissue can be segmented at each effective pixel size, the hazards of using HCA in the particular case of HD pixels can be seen in Fig. Bf in S1 File.
 The results, while largely segmenting the tissue in all cases, seem to be very heavily dependent on pixel size.
 It is not possible to confidently state which classification of tissue provides the most accurate result or if any one is superior to the other.
-To confirm that this behavior is not image specific, the HD IR image in Figure S1 was also averaged and is shown in Figure S3.
+To confirm that this behavior is not image specific, the HD IR image in Fig. A in S1 File was also averaged and is shown in Fig. C in S1 File.